greenelab/deep-review/sections/04_study.md

 study of micro-scale ecosystems within and around us.
 In recent years, machine learning has proved to be a powerful tool for metagenomic analysis.
-16S rRNA has long been used to deconvolve mixtures of microbial genomes, yet this ignores
->99% of the genomic content.
+16S rRNA has long been used to deconvolve mixtures of microbial genomes, yet this ignores more than 99% of the genomic content.
 Subsequent tools aimed to classify 300-3000 base pair reads from complex mixtures of microbial genomes based on tetranucleotide frequencies, which differ across organisms [@tag:Karlin], using supervised [@tag:McHardy @tag:nbc] or unsupervised methods [@tag:Abe].
-Then, researchers began to use techniques that could estimate relative abundances from an entire sample faster than classifying individual reads [@tag:Metaphlan @tag:wgsquikr
+Then, researchers began to use techniques that could estimate relative abundances from an entire sample faster than classifying individual reads [@tag:Metaphlan
-@tag:lmat @tag:Vervier].
-There is also great interest in identifying and annotating sequence reads [@tag:yok @tag:Soueidan].
+@tag:wgsquikr @tag:lmat @tag:Vervier].
+There is also great interest in
+identifying and annotating sequence reads [@tag:yok @tag:Soueidan].
 However, the focus on taxonomic and functional annotation is just the first step.
-Several groups have proposed methods to determine host or environment phenotypes from the organisms that are identified [@tag:Guetterman @tag:Knights @tag:Stratnikov @tag:Segata] or overall sequence composition [@tag:Ding].
-Also, researchers have looked into how feature selection can improve classification [@tag:Liu @tag:Segata], and techniques have been proposed that are classifier-independent [@tag:Ditzler
+Several groups have proposed methods to determine host or environment phenotypes from the organisms that are identified [@tag:Guetterman @tag:Knights @tag:Stratnikov
-@tag:Ditzler2].
+@tag:Segata] or overall sequence composition [@tag:Ding].
+Also, researchers have looked into how feature selection can improve classification [@tag:Liu
+@tag:Segata], and techniques have been proposed that are classifier-independent [@tag:Ditzler @tag:Ditzler2].

 How have neural networks been of use?
 Most neural networks are being used for phylogenetic classification or functional annotation from sequence data where